How Do I Switch Facebook Accounts?

 By design, Stack is aware of the vertical layout and scrolling that most websites prioritize these days.
 Cards fit the screen according to the size of the webpage, while you can manually adjust their dimensions to your liking.

-To make the most of the screen space, cards are placed one next to the other.
+To make the most of the screen space, cards are placed next to each other.
 This in-row setup is perfect for checking many web pages simultaneously and saves you the time it takes to change between tabs for working with different pages.